huaminghuangtw/Dear-Today-Me/My-True-North.md

 Just do yourself.
 [No one will ever be as good at being you than you are.
 No one can compete with you on being you.](https://x.com/naval/status/797865441783709696?lang=en) The only person you have to compete against is yourself.

 Focus on the internal scorecard, not the external validation.
 Be primarily internally driven.
 You don't need to impress anyone but yourself.
 You become inhumanly strong when you try to impress only one person: YOU.
-You are always going to win the "YOU" game.
+You are always going to win the “YOU” game.

 Be confident, bold, and fearless.
 [Always stand up straight with your shoulders back.](https://www.youtube.com/watch?v=Ks-_Mh1QhMc) Be decisive.
 Trust your gut.
 Remember that no one has it all figured out.